-In 2015, the GDP contributed by the electric and thermal power production and supply industry was 139.55 billion RMB, while the gas production and supply industry contributed 31.72 billion RMB, amounting to 171.27 billion RMB when combined, showing a year-on-year increase of 5.4%.
-Ranked the fourth largest industry of Guangzhou, next only to auto manufacturing, electronics manufacturing, and petrochemicals, the power industry has become a pillar of the city's economy.
+The GDP contributed by the electric and thermal power production and supply industry ranked the fourth largest industry of Guangzhou, next only to auto manufacturing, electronics manufacturing, and petrochemicals, the power industry has become a pillar of the city's economy.
 In terms of emerging strategically-important industries, the new energy and energy conservation industry is the sixth largest, growing by 33.038 billion RMB in 2015.

-Table 3.
-Coal consumption in electricity and thermal power production and supply percentage of industrial total (2010 - 2016)
+Table 3: Coal consumption in electricity and thermal power production and supply percentage of industrial total (2010 - 2016)